Alcampopiano/OpenQuestion/docs/docs/reporting.md

 ![brd](img/report_download.gif)

 !!! note "Refreshing the core dataset"
-    Whenever new data sets are loaded, a report is saves, or the report module is opened, the newest version of the data set associated with the survey is loaded.
+    Whenever new data sets are loaded, a report is saved, or the report module is opened, the newest version of the data set associated with the survey is loaded.
 This means that if new submissions have been accumulating since you last looked at report, the charts may look different as the data set has grown.
 If you prefer a static data set from the survey,